15mbp/hpack-standalone/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ringostarr80_hpack&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=ringostarr80_hpack)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=ringostarr80_hpack&metric=coverage)](https://sonarcloud.io/summary/new_code?id=ringostarr80_hpack)

-Header Compression for HTTP/2 written in C#
+Standalone implementation of HPACK for use with any protocol - not just HTTP/2

 ### An Example on how to use the hpack.Encoder and hpack.Decoder